newcodebreaker/TextSearchAndFaceDetection/README.md

 ## Steps involved:

-Step 1: Read the zipped folde and open all the image files in that folder one by one
+Step 1: Read the zipped folder and open all the image files in that folder one by one
 Step 2: Read all the text present in the image files and search for a given text like Christopher in this case
 Step 3: If the text is found, detect all the faces in that image file, crop them and paste it on a canvas for display